 Minnesota Criminal Lawyer

-If you or someone you know has been charged with disorderly conduct, you should seek the advice of an experienced lawyer.
+If you or someone you know has been charged with disorderly conduct, you should seek the advice of an experienced criminal defense attorney Eagan.
 You need to make sure you understand all of the consequences before proceeding with your case.
-The attorneys at Sieben Edmunds have been practicing law in Minnesota for years and can provide an experienced and aggressive defense in your disorderly conduct case.
+The attorneys at Sieben Edmunds Miller have been practicing law in Minnesota for years and can provide an experienced and aggressive defense in your disorderly conduct case.
 You should not settle for less.
-Contact the Minneapolis Disorderly Conduct Lawyers at Sieben Edmunds today.
+Contact the Eagan Disorderly Conduct Lawyers at Sieben Edmunds Miller today.